uapi-group/kernel-features/README.md

     failures.

-    **Use-Case:** workloads that know that there are mounts in a mount tree whow attributes cannot be changed by the caller don't want `mount_settattr()` to fail on the first mount it failed to convert.
+    **Use-Case:** workloads that know that there are mounts in a mount tree whose attributes cannot be changed by the caller don't want `mount_settattr()` to fail on the first mount it failed to convert.
 Give them a flag to request changes ignoring failures.